nesarjony/crud-oop/README.md

 # crud-oop
-This is a simple CRUD API that implementing on PHP..
+This is a simple CRUD API implemented with PHP..